Naira0/jstore/README.md

 Obviously speed entirely depends on the number of lines the file has but it is still fairly fast on even a massive file. ofc a file with 50k lines is unrealistic for its use case.

 ## Guides
-The api is fairly easy to learn and use it mimics the api of most key value databases and is fairly well documented whithin the code.
+The api is fairly easy to learn and use it mimics the api of most key value databases and is fairly well documented within the code.

 ### Basics